MLP §199A QBI Deduction: 20% Tax Break Explained

 §199A and §751: The Open Question

 Can §199A apply to §751 recapture income on sale?
-Tax practitioners debate this.
+This is actively debated among tax practitioners.
+The argument for: §751 income is ordinary income from a qualified trade or business.
+The argument against: recapture income may not be “income earned in the ordinary course.”
 The IRS has not issued definitive guidance.
 Consult your tax advisor — do not assume the deduction applies or doesn’t.